hmattinson/Dissertation_Excello/README.md

 ## PD feedback to implement

-chords the other way round

-inversions currently off by one
+1) inversions currently off by one

+2) ties as '-'

+3) Separate Chords

+4) Playback when clicked

+5) Chord input layout

-Pick sheets drop down from actual sheets
+6) Pick sheets drop down from actual sheets

-ties as '-'

-separate simpler chords

-colour playback button when clicked

-Change layout of chord input so you know what is what
+7) Dynamics in cell

 Sustain at the start of a loop

-Piano graph - funky idea I had with Raj

 ## Log